3-D print a robotic prosthetic hand with open-source materials from the makers of the 3D-printed robotic hand from Dextrus.

 For one thing, it is modeled specifically to the wearer after a short scanning process, making the 3D-printed hand more lifelike than any other prosthetic available.
 Also, as the name implies, the Dextrus is uniquely designed for maximum manual dexterity.
 Unlike other 3D-printed prosthetics, each individual finger is powered by motors that act as muscles, and the motors are able to sense when the fingers come into contact with something, making it possible for the user to apply a firm but gentle grip.

-But the most significant difference is affordability.
+But the most significant difference that sets this 3D-printed robotic hand apart is affordability.
 Taking just 40 hours to 3-D print, the Dextrus robotic hand costs only £1,000 (about $1,500 US) to make.
 Compare this to existing high-end robotic prosthetics that cost between £30,000 and £60,000 ($46-93,000) and it’s easy to see why the Dextrus hand has been making some serious waves.
 The low-cost of the product means it will be more accessible to children (whose growth makes regular prosthetic replacement necessary) and those on a low income.

 The product, which has been refined through iterative design, is currently in its 11th version, and the company is aiming to make the Dextrus hand commercially available for purchase in less than a year.
 Meanwhile, anyone with the 3D-printing capability and the technical know-how can use these open-source materials already available online to print one.